 Asphalt Shingle Weight and Tonnage Planning

-Most three-tab squares average 250 pounds, while architectural laminate runs closer to 400; a standard 25-square tear-off lands between three and five tons before you add underlayment.
-How does that translate to a 10-yard?
-The hooklift truck must cap the weight limit to stay inside state haul-out rules on a single route without overloading the dumpster.
+Roofers route a three-tab bundle at about 250 pounds; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added.
+How does that translate to a 10-Yard Roll-Off Container?
+The hooklift truck caps the weight limit so you stay inside the haul-out limit on a single pickup—no surprises at the scale house.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition